RAK3172-SiP WisDuo LPWAN SiP Application Note

 Ground Management

-- Ensure (1) GND polygon regions used for the module are as complete as possible and (2) well-established GND via holes, to maintain good heat dissipation and RF performance.
+- Ensure (1) GND polygon regions used for the module are as complete as possible and (2) well-established GND via holes are present, to maintain good heat dissipation and RF performance.

-- The reference ground planes of RF trace need to add via holes and we recommend the distance between each adding ones less than 1/8 λ.
+- The reference ground planes of RF traces need additional via holes; we recommend a distance between each of less than 1/8 λ.

 -